andersle/gromacs_tools/area_per_lipid/README.md

 * The area is given by the box lengths in ``x`` and ``y`` directions.
 * A certain number of lipid molecules as hard-coded in ``get_area.py``.

+## Requirements

+The following packages are required:

+* matplotlib
+* numpy